Kelly Stahlhuth, the second women's tennis coach in WashU program history, enters her 11th season on the Danforth Campus in 2015-16.

 In 2013-14, Stahlhuth guided the Bears to their second consecutive NCAA Division III Quarterfinal appearance and third overall appearance in school history.
 WashU finished the season with a 19-6 record, the most wins in Stahlhuth's tenure and most wins for the program since 2003-04.
 The Bears ended the season ranked No. 8 in the final ITA Division III poll and No. 1 in the Central Region.
 It marked the highest final ranking in program history.

-During the 2013-14 season, Washington U. also had three individuals - sophomore Jamie Silverberg (singles) and freshman Rebecca Ho and senior Corinne Rauck (doubles) - qualify for the NCAA Division III Individual Championships.
-Ho and Rauck ended the season as the No. 7-ranked doubles team nationally, becoming the third and fourth All-Americans in Stahlhuth's nine season.
+During the 2013-14 season, WashU also had three individuals - sophomore Jamie Silverberg (singles) and freshman Rebecca Ho and senior Corinne Rauck (doubles) - qualify for the NCAA Division III Individual Championships.
+Ho and Rauck ended the season as the No. 7-ranked doubles team nationally to earn All-America honors.

 In her first season with the Red and Green, Stahlhuth mentored WU to a 14-9 overall record and its seventh-straight trip the NCAA Tournament.
 The Bears also took third place at the UAA Championship in Atlanta, while junior Erin Fleming qualified for the NCAA Singles Championship in Santa Cruz, Calif.
 In addition, freshman Carrie Preston became Stahlhuth's first ITA All-American after winning the 2005 ITA Central Regional Singles Championship in October.